-If you are eligible for a Cold Weather Payment, you'll receive £25 for every week that the average temperature in your local area does, or is forecast to drop to 0 degrees C or lower for 7 days in a row, between 1st November and 31st March.
+If you are eligible for a Cold Weather Payment, you will receive £25 for every week that the average temperature in your local area does, or is forecast to drop to 0 degrees C or lower for 7 days in a row, between 1st November and 31st March.

-If you think you are eligible for either the Winter Fuel Payment or Cold Weather Payment but have not received anything, it is worth contacting JobCentre Plus and explaining your situation, as they may be able to back-date payments for you as well as make sure you are getting the relevant help from now on.
+If you think you are eligible for either the Winter Fuel Payment or Cold Weather Payment but have not received anything, it is worth contacting JobCentre Plus or your pension center and explaining your situation, as they may be able to back-date payments for you as well as make sure you are getting the relevant help from now on.